What are Variable Fonts?

 Play with Some Variable Fonts

-Here are some sites where you can find and test out some variable fonts.
+Here are some sites where you can find and test out variable fonts.
 Have fun playing with them!